cdk53/OperatingSystemsTermProject/README.txt

  Changes for Lab 4
  - Added ability to load and run programs
  - For Lab 4, currently runs the fib program
+ Changes for Lab 5
+ - In the main of shell, wthin an infinite loop, a mouse is printed to the screen using interrupt 33 and the shell prompts for input.
+ - The input redirects to a handleCommand function to parse the input, searching for commands and their following characters.
+ - A string compare and and a substring function were made to find the command, and compare it to the actual commands to check if there was a hit.
+ - If the command was boot, interrupt(25,0,0,0,0) was called.
+If clrs, interrupt(33,12) was called.
+ - If echo was called, the shell would print the text after the echo using interrupt 33.
+ - Three functions, handleEcho, handleSpaces, and clearBuffer were created because if there was more than one space/tab, we were to shrink it to one space.

 Running The Lab: